12traits/ingestion-api-specs/source/index.html.md

 # Push Game KPIs

-Push the player’s KPIs.
+Push the player's KPIs.
 You can choose between 12traits' predefined KPIs and your custom KPIs.
+This endpoint expects per-day per-player values.

 > Request